jompero/grid-editor/README.md

 ### Stretch Goals

-- Create a custom tileset (from an image file) - IN PROGRESS
+- Create a custom tileset (from an image file) - MET!

+Social options:

+- view other users' maps - MET!
-- Social options (view and like other users' maps)
+- like other users' maps - BACKLOG

 ## Setup

 Fork or download .zip to a local folder.
 Note that there are two projects in the repository.
 Client is a react project and the backend is a node project.
+If you need to publish to your server using git, initiatilizing backend folder as a git repository is recommended.

 ```bash
 cd client